 When considering your potential earnings, it’s as important to take into account your costs as it is your income.
 Driving for Uber can be an expensive business, especially when you consider your Hire & Reward/Taxi Insurance, and Uber won’t pay for any petrol costs, so you’re expected to cover that too.

-With that in mind, find a car with above-average miles per gallon that is popular with other drivers (drivers wouldn’t use that vehicle if it wasn’t economical, after all)—our guide to the best vehicles for drivers in the UK is a useful resource for car and motorbike owners.
+Find a car with above-average miles per gallon that is popular with other drivers (drivers wouldn’t use that vehicle if it wasn’t economical, after all).

 1. Vehicle Insurance